andreas-d/test-karma-cucumberjs/README.md

 ./node_modules/karma/bin/karma to start karma.
 ```

-So that I only need to type 'karma' without path install this module
+So that I only need to type 'karma' without path install this module.
+Then you can use 'karma' globally.
 ```
 npm install -g karma-cli
 ```